jcmartins/proposal/design/4-agent-transport.md

 ## Implementation

-[gorilla/websocket](https://github.com/gorilla/websocket) is the underlying library that the Sensu Agent transport is based on.
+[gorilla/websocket](https://github.com/gorilla/websocket) is the underlying library that the Sensu Agent Transport is based on.
 This library provides WebSocket upgrade and handshake functionality an HTTP session as provided by `net/http` or another HTTP server like `gorilla/mux`.

 There are a few things worth understanding about the behavior of a [Conn](https://godoc.org/github.com/gorilla/websocket#Conn) object.
 First, it is basically a wrapper around a [net.Conn](https://godoc.org/net#Conn) that handles formatting and framing messages for the Websocket wire protocol as specified in [RFC 6455](https://tools.ietf.org/html/rfc6455).
 It provides a couple of different methods for sending and receiving messages over the `net.Conn`, but we are primarily concerned with the following four: